briandorsey/partisci/doc/api.rst

 Version updates have the following JSON structure::

     {
-      "appname" : "application_name",
+      "name" : "Application Name",
-      "appversion" : "1.2.3dev",
+      "version" : "1.2.3dev",
       "host" : "hostname",
       "instance" : 0,
     }

-appname, appversion & host are limited to 50 unicode characters & instance is a JSON number.
+name, version & host are limited to 50 unicode characters & instance is a JSON number.

+TODO: name format: underscores, no spaces, etc?
+Or accept anything, covert it, and use the simplified form on the urls, as an id?
+Yes, this.

 When returned from Partisci, the following additional fields will be added::